• Says Those Who Stole Government’s Funds Will Regret More

 Buhari said: “You must tell your followers the truth about the country.
 We have nothing to hide because we have no other country but Nigeria.

-“Tell them to give us a chance to stabilize the country.
+“Tell them to give us a chance to stabilise the country.
 Your concern for the security, unemployment, anti-corruption campaign and the frequent altercations between herdsmen and farmers are genuine concerns.

 “I know the Ministry of Agriculture and the Governors Forum are doing a lot to resolve the lingering crisis between herdsmen and farmers, we must give them a chance.”